edithbird/FY21_Search_Name_Purchase/README.md

 4. Submit to Tracy, who gets approval from VP Enrollment.
 5. Once approved, submit invoice(s) to Dianne Knoop with correct chart fields for PO number.
 6. Make purchase.

+## Notable this purchase.
+10/15/2020: Refer to a series of emails that explain how there is a delay getting a PO number because a contract is called for?